Join our Council or committees

 Thursday 15 October – successful candidates take office at the conclusion of the AGM

-*If there is only one candidate for a constituency area at the close of nominations then that candidate is duly elected and will be informed on Tuesday 7 July.
+If there is only one candidate for a constituency area at the close of nominations then that candidate is duly elected and will be informed late afternoon on Friday 17 July.

 If you’re elected